 Serves 8 people

-- Saute chopped onions and chopped cloves of garlic in olive oil, stirring constantly until lightly browned.
+- Saute onions and chopped garlic cloves in olive oil, constantly stirring, until lightly browned.

 - Pour tomatoes (entire can) into the mixture and stir.